 The Island also has undergone reforestation with black pines (Pinus nigra), while the Eastern part of the lake is an agricultural area.

-In the outer zone of the Lake to the mountain Mitsikeli, can be found maquis/ shrubland with juniper (Juniperus oxycedrus), Greek Quercus spp. forests, pseudo maquis, Garrigue or phrygana, heathland with spinous bushes, and pseudo-steppe with grasses and therophytes.
-In the wider area of the basin, including the mountain Mitsikeli, plant species characterized as rare, threatened or endemic are hosted.
+In the outer zone of the Lake up to the mountain Mitsikeli, there can be found maquis/ shrubland with juniper (Juniperus oxycedrus), Greek Quercus spp. forests, pseudo maquis, Garrigue or phrygana, heathland with spinous bushes and pseudo-steppe with grasses and therophytes.
+In the wider area of the basin, including the mountain Mitsikeli, plant species characterized as rare, threatened or endemic can be found.

-The human activities that during the years put pressure on the habitats and consequently on the flora, are summarized in the following points:
+The human activities that during the years put pressure on the habitats and consequently on the flora, are summarized below:

 a) Land clearing of the riparian vegetation, causing a quantitative reduction in the area of the riparian plant communities.

-c) Disruption of the water balance and the pollution (municipal waste, livestock waste, agricultural crops), which resulted in eutrophic conditions and the expansion of reeds, which gradually cover the lake’s open areas, and change the structure of the aquatic plant communities.
+c) Disruption of the water balance and the pollution (urban waste, livestock waste, fertilizers and pesticides from agricultural crops), which resulted in eutrophic conditions and the expansion of reeds, which gradually cover the lake’s open areas, and change the structure of the aquatic plant communities.